-A special chew or some extra kitty biscuits might go some way to taking their mind off the din.
-Obviously you don’t want to feed your dog any chocolate from the Halloween sweet stash.
-You might also need to keep pets’ water bowls topped up as dogs in particular will drink more through the extra panting that results from being scared.
+A special chew, puzzle toys or some extra kitty biscuits might go some way to taking their mind off the din.
+Obviously, you don’t want to feed your dog any chocolate from the Halloween sweet stash.
+You might also need to keep pets’ water bowls topped up as dogs, in particular, will drink more through the extra panting that results from being scared.

 If you are having people around which will add to the noise and stress for your pet, you could bed them down in a separate room away from the hubbub.
 The staff at Battersea Cats & Dogs Home suggest this could be something simple like a blanket draped over a table and to set this up so that your pet has a chance to get used to it before it needs to be used.

-The Kennel Club suggest that, in the run up to Bonfire Night, you could try playing a sound CD with firework noises or firework sound videos on Youtube at a low level to let your dog get used to the sound in the background.
+The Kennel Club suggests that, in the run-up to Bonfire Night or any other occasion when there will be fireworks, such as New Year’s Eve, you could try playing a sound CD with firework noises or firework sound videos on Youtube at a low level to let your dog get used to the sound in the background.